Contexter/Ensemble-Service/README.md

 Following this guide will help you set up a fully Dockerized development environment for the FountainAI Ensemble Service, leveraging modular scripts to automate the creation of the application structure, configurations, and components based on the provided OpenAPI specification.
 This method ensures consistency, scalability, and ease of maintenance, aligning with best practices in modern software development.

-If you have any further questions or need additional assistance, feel free to reach out!

----

-**Note:** The execution order has been updated to place the **OpenAPI parser creation** earlier in the process, as it is a critical dependency for the authentication setup and other components that rely on parsing the OpenAPI specification.